What if a student stops coming to class and/or turning work in?

 What to do when a student asks for accommodations without an accommodation letter from the Center for Students with Disabilities (CSD)?

 - To receive semester-long accommodations, students need to be officially registered with CSD and you should receive a formal accommodation letter from CSD.
 Students should register at the beginning of the semester in order to give CSD enough time to process their application and contact instructors.
-You can direct students to CSD’s Request Accommodation’s page for information about how to register with CSD.
+You can direct students to the CSD website for information about how to register with CSD.
 In the meantime, you may wish to set up a meeting with the student in order to discuss their learning needs.
 After speaking with the student and getting additional information from them, we recommend you reach out to First-Year Writing to discuss options.

 ENGL 1007 Seminar and Studio Relationship